“The older you get, the less you know”

 Looking for opportunities with a positive lens and expectation is key, but you must expect that in farming it’s very hard to achieve these goals quickly.
 Progression in farming is never a straight line and, for many, getting ahead and realising a goal is commonly a journey of more than 15 years with a lot of effort.

-Macfarlane said it was easy to get pessimistic just before you start to make progress, and recommended:
+Macfarlane said it was easy to get pessimistic just before you start to make progress, and recommended: - continual small, measured risks rather than one big bet

-• avoiding making yourself vulnerable by:
+- avoiding making yourself vulnerable by:

 – focusing on what you can control, especially inside the farm gate